pnp/blog/content/post/getting-started-with-pnp-script-samples.md

 -   other Microsoft 365 related scripts\...

-Our intention is simply to make it easier for people to share and find automation samples for the Microsoft 365 - got scripts you\'ve built? - share them with others!
+Our intention is simply to make it easier for people to share and find automation samples for the Microsoft 365 - got scripts you've built? - share them with others!
 Well now you can, **introducing PnP Script Samples!**